 For all their improving form, the xG of Norwich cannot be overlooked, only averaging a goal per game compared to their xGa of over two a game, and Wolves’ defence will fancy their chances of shutting out this attack.
 The defensive frailities are too much to overlook, and tactically speaking their narrow set up will allow the wing backs and wingers too much space, and as a result I will have to go for a Wolves win, regardless of any rotation and fatigue that could be factored in.

-Premier League betting tips: Wolves
+Premier League betting guide: Wolves

 Arsenal vs. Everton